-Dataset ciple means by which local highway authorities are to identify, prioritise and plan for improvements to their local rights of way network.

-Strategic context and assessments
+Dataset Strategic context and assessments

-Cycle route (Sustrans) RoWIPs should have distinct sections setting out the strategic context and assessment of an authority's local rights of way.
-These sections will lead into a
+Cycle route (Sustrans) RoWIPs should have distinct sections setting out the strategic context and assessment of an authority's local rights of

 Wales Coast Path Statement of Action for the management and improvement of local rights of way.

 Natioonal Parks Local authorities' RoWIPs

-All local authorities in Wales together with Brecon Beacons National Park Authority have a Rights of Way Improvement Plan for their area.
-There are 23 plans in total.
-Natural Resources Wales has worked to support local authorities with their improvement plans and will be a statutory consultee for future plans.
-Local
+All local authorities in Wales together with Brecon Beacons National Park Authority have a Rights of Way Improvement total.
+Natural Resources Wales has worked to support local authorities with their improvement plans and will be a state

-Historic Landscape highway authorities are required to review their RoWIPs within 10 years of the date of publication of their previous plan.
+Historic Landscape highway authorities are required to review their RoWIPs within 10 years of the date of publication of their previous pla

 RoWIP Review

 Area of Outstanding Natural Beauty (AONB) Beginning in May 2015, NRW undertook work to develop advice on the statutory Review of RoWIPs in Wales.
-The process to develop the advice included consultation with a range of interested stakeholders and was overseen by a working group that comprised NRW, local authority/national park and Welsh Government staff.
+The pl consultation with a range of interested stakeholders and was overseen by a working group that comprised NRW, loca Government staff.
 The advice, submitted to Welsh Government took the form of Draft Guidance.

 Woods for People

 Open access land (2014)

 Public rights of way

 Rivers and lakes

 Places of interest